kaleidawave/ezno/checker/specification/specification.md

 - Cannot return number because the function is expected to return string
 - Type 5 is not assignable to type string
 - Could not find variable 'h' in scope
-- Type (error) string is not assignable to type number
+- Type string is not assignable to type number

 #### Errors carries